New ViewA New View

 A new view: The completed landscape home project with window boxes and new shrubbery.

-Fast forward to 2016, at my annual eye exam, I informed my optometrist that I wear my contacts only on weekends.
-At this stage of my life, computer work and reading glasses, I found it easier to just wear my eyeglasses.
-Especially since I purchased very chic pairs of blue and purple eyeglasses.
+Fast-forward to 2016.
+At my annual eye exam, I informed my optometrist that I wear my contacts only on weekends.
+At this stage of my life, with computer work and reading glasses, I found it easier just to wear my eyeglasses, especially since I purchased very chic pairs of blue and purple eyeglasses.

 New View

-When the optometrist questioned me about comfort and duration of wear, I told him that the lenses are uncomfortable probably because I don’t wear them everyday like I did in the past.
-He recommended I consider the soft contact lenses for a new view, a crisper vision.
+When the optometrist questioned me about comfort and duration of wear, I told him that the lenses were uncomfortable, probably because I don’t wear them every day like I did in the past.
+He recommended that I consider soft contact lenses for a new view and crisper vision.
 I’m happy to say I see many improvements with the clarity of soft lenses.

 No Place Like Home